 - Maintaining Your Electric Service/Mantener su servicio de electricidad

 - Reducing Your Energy Usage/Reducción del uso de energía

 State Assistance Programs

-Operation Fuel (NEW Guidelines) – Operation Fuel provides emergency energy and utility assistance to households in Connecticut that are facing a financial crisis.
+Operation Fuel – Operation Fuel provides emergency energy and utility assistance to households in Connecticut that are facing a financial crisis.
 Operation Fuel offers year-round energy and utility assistance for safe drinking water, fuel for cooking meals for your families, heat to keep your family warm in the winter, and electricity for refrigerating your insulin at safe temperatures and to power your lifesaving home medical devices.
-Applications for the Winter/Spring season are now open!
-New income guidelines may now make you eligible for assistance.
-Please visit www.operationfuel.org/gethelp for more information.
+Applications for the Winter/Spring season are now open.
+Please visit uinet.com/Rates or operationfuel.org/gethelp for more information.